 Also, for the purpose of this article, barbecue refers to process of hot-smoking meat looow and slooow, not some amateur hot dog and hamburger cookout.
+Whether you like sausage or brisket, pork ribs or beef ribs, we are talking real barbecue tradition here, not grilling out on your average Webber.
 Again, BBQ and barbecue are used interchangeably here.
-Let’s get into it.
+Let's get into it.

 2. Central Texas BBQ is when the meat is given a sexy dry-rub with spices and cooked over pecan wood or oak wood using indirect heat.
-Pecans – how much more Texan could one get?
+It's popular in the hill country but is made all over Texas.
+Pecans - how much more Texan could one get?

 3. East Texas BBQ is slow-cooked to the point where the meat falls off the bone seamlessly after being marinated in a sweeter, tomato-like sauce.
 Hence, BBQ sauce.